gabrielscaranello/gabrielscaranello/README.md

 🚀 On my journey, I’ve embraced best practices like SOLID, Clean Architecture, and TDD, and I value agile methodologies for efficient and impactful project delivery.
 As I transition to a senior role, I'm also advancing my skills in software architecture and solution architecture.

 🐧 I'm a Linux distributions enthusiast.
 My journey began with Linux Mint, and I’m a big fan of Arch Linux.
-I used Debian for a significant amount of time, but I’m currently using Arch with GNOME, which offers flexibility and an efficient workflow.
+After spending a significant amount of time with Arch, I’m now using Debian with GNOME, which provides stability and a streamlined workflow.

 ✨ My favorite code editor is Neovim, which keeps my workflow efficient and enjoyable.
 Reach out if you'd like to chat about programming!
 I’m always up for a good challenge and a good game of Counter-Strike.